terraform-google-modules/terraform-example-foundation/3-networks-hub-and-spoke/README.md

    ./tf-wrapper.sh apply development
    ```

-If you received any errors or made any changes to the Terraform config or any `.tfvars`you must re-run `./tf-wrapper.sh plan <env>` before run `./tf-wrapper.sh apply <env>`.
+If you received any errors or made any changes to the Terraform config or any `.tfvars`, you must re-run `./tf-wrapper.sh plan <env>` before run `./tf-wrapper.sh apply <env>`.

 Before executing the next stages, unset the `GOOGLE_IMPERSONATE_SERVICE_ACCOUNT` environment variable.
 ```